nginxinc/nginx-ingress-workshops/OSS/labs/lab1/readme.md

    ### Note that you can re-open the LabGuide or RDP from the UDF Access page at any time.

 1. Locate Chrome on the Ubuntu Desktop, and launch Chrome.
-It should have the LabGuide open as the default Website.
+It should have this LabGuide open as the default Website.
 If not, you can find the LabGuide on the Bookmarks Bar.

    > For reference, the LabGuide can be found on GitHub at: